BNasmith/PTForsyth/PTFWorkofChrist.md

 father has to discipline his children.
 He insti- tutes certain laws, the children disobey; they must be punished, or, using the more dignified term, judged.
-The anger of God : we shall get the most meaning out of it when we think of it as the judgment of God, the exalted, inflexible judgment of God.
+The anger of God: we shall get the most meaning out of it when we think of it as the judgment of God, the exalted, inflexible judgment of God.